The Safety of Your Child is our Top Priority

 Our staff is our biggest asset — comprised of talented artist educators who work professionally in the DC-metro area and around the world.
 A significant number of our staff are alums of our program, proof that the Traveling Players community remains dear to their hearts.
 Read all about them on our staff page!

 All our staff receive American Red Cross First Aid, CPR, and EpiPen training.
 Several staff are certified in Wilderness First Aid.

 Our staff have a high level of physical competency.
 Many of them have run marathons, hiked the Appalachian Trail, or trained as certified lifeguards.

-A cabin clinic is available for anyone who is ill or injured, monitored by our registered Nurse, who is on campus all summer.
 If medical services are needed, the INOVA Loudoun Hospital is located less than 30 minutes from campus.

 We dedicate a full day of staff orientation to practicing how to keep our students in safe boundaries with our on-call social worker.
 Zena Carmel-Jessup is a Maryland Licensed Clinical Social Worker with over 15 years of experience training staff and working with children and families.

 Our fleet of six purple buses have an exceptional and spotless safety record.
 All of our buses are professionally maintained by our experienced on-call diesel mechanic.
 We employ a commercial driver trainer to personally train all of our drivers.
 All of our bus drivers are drug tested before the summer begins and randomly tested throughout the summer.
 A bus counselor engages students in games (a mobile improv class!) while the driver focuses on the road.

 Our lake is private and monitored by a certified lifeguard whenever it’s in use.